DIY Will Writing Process: Step-by-Step

 - Appoint 1–2 guardians in your will; discuss and confirm their agreement beforehand.

-- Set up trusts: Hold inheritance for children until they reach 18 (or older, e.g., 21 or 25) to protect funds; trustees manage it.
+- Set up trusts: Hold inheritance for children until 18 (or older, e.g., 21 or 25); trustees manage it.

 - Scotland: Children have 'legal rights' to a fixed share of moveable estate, overriding some will provisions.